samthebest/tmp-mailbox/README.md

    (using suffixes based on 10 minute time windows, it would be fairly easy to avoid re-use)
  - We want to optimise for creating inboxes, since this is the only part that really needs global consistency.
    Optimising for adding and getting emails is trivial if we solve this well.
+ - The current logic assumes all prefixes are the same length for simplicity.
+(Fixing this is just a case of adding a couple of hash maps for storing indexes/lengths or something)

 # Design

-Pre-generate a huge list of easy to remember email address prefixes before application launch, at launch load this store in memory (or even L3 cache), then cycle around them,
+Pre-generate a huge list of easy to remember email address prefixes before application launch, at launch load this store in memory (or even L3 cache), then cycle around them.

 ## Minimise Blocking Logic

 The only part of the core logic that needs to block is really trivial, and so easy to run concurrently at high TPS

-The blocking part is just incrementing a number (pointer), a call to `System.currentTimeMillis()`, some string ops, and slicing an array, stuff like that.
+The blocking part is just incrementing a number (pointer), a call to `System.currentTimeMillis()`, and slicing an array, stuff like that.

 ## Unique Emails For Long Time